 2. Do MCPs need to submit a separate Transition Plan Acknowledgement (Part 1) for each Targeted Intervention?
-(New Item - 6/2023)

-No, please complete a single Transition Plan Part 1 and include names of each Targeted Intervention in the field "Identify the targeted intervention(s) included in the project plan."
+No, please complete a single Transition Plan Part 1 and include the names of each Targeted Intervention in the field titled "Identify the targeted intervention(s) included in the Project Plan."

 3. Do MCPs need to submit one Transition Plan Acknowledgement (Part 1) per county or per MCP?
-(New Item - 6/2023)